nh-adorie/adorie-data-projects/customer-personality-analysis/README.md

 | Master | $53,011 | $609 |
 | PhD | $55,668 | $673 |

-**Insight:** Spending swings **97.6%** between the lowest and highest education tier — education is a meaningful segmentation driver.
-By contrast, spending only differs **4.8%** between "Single" and "In a relationship" customers ($624 vs. $595) — marital status alone barely differentiates spending behavior, which is why it was excluded from the clustering features.
+**Insight:** Spending swings **97.6%** between the lowest and highest education tier, education is a meaningful segmentation driver.
+By contrast, spending only differs **4.8%** between "Single" and "In a relationship" customers ($624 vs. $595), marital status alone barely differentiates spending behavior, which is why it was excluded from the clustering features.

 #### 4. Income and spending are strongly linked — but more children pulls spending down
 <img src="visualization/correlation_heatmap.png" width="450"/>

-**Insight:** Income correlates strongly with spending (Income–Wine spending: r = 0.81, Income–Meat spending: r = 0.79), while number of children correlates *negatively* with both income (r = -0.34) and spending across nearly every category (r = -0.28 to -0.47) — households with more children spend less even at similar income levels, likely reflecting competing budget priorities.
+**Insight:** Income correlates strongly with spending (Income–Wine spending: r = 0.81, Income–Meat spending: r = 0.79), while number of children correlates *negatively* with both income (r = -0.34) and spending across nearly every category (r = -0.28 to -0.47), households with more children spend less even at similar income levels, likely reflecting competing budget priorities.

 #### 5. Distribution shape and outlier handling
 <img src="visualization/income_distribution.png" width="450"/>